 "I was so scared when the doctor told me I had emphysema.
 I was afraid to go anywhere or do anything.
-I plunged into a big black hole of depression.

-"Someone told me to go online and hook up with a support group.
+"Someone told me to go online and connect with a support group.
 I did, and it literally changed my life.
 I was pretty shy at first, and all I did was read what everyone else was writing.
 Then one day I was having trouble with the company that supplies my oxygen.
 I went online and asked for advice.
 I got it.
-I was able to clear up the problem the very next day thanks to a woman in Minnesota who'd had the same thing happen to her.
+I was able to clear up the problem the very next day thanks to a woman who'd had the same thing happen to her.

 "The next advice I took was to talk to my doctor about my depression.
 I wish I had done it sooner.
 He put me on antidepressants and had me see a counselor.
 I'd never been to a counselor before and didn't really believe in that kind of thing.
-But this woman really did help me deal with my fears.
+But this counselor really did help me deal with my fears.
 I feel so much better about things now.
 I look forward to every day.

 "Now there's no stopping me.
 I go online every day and 'chat' with people.
 They cheer me up when I'm feeling blue.
 They answer questions.
 They give me tips.
 They've become true friends.
 I still have bad days.
 But no matter how bad my day has been, I usually feel much better after checking in with my online friends.